 Why do octopuses have such short lifespans?

 Researchers have studied what exactly goes on in the female octopus when it dies.
-They have studied the optic gland in female octopus and found that the secretions from the optic glad send a message to the octopus to inhibit digestion and salivation.
-Researches have removed the optic glad from female octopus and found that they live significantly longer.
+They have studied the optic gland in female octopuses and found that the secretions from the optic gland send a message to the octopus to inhibit digestion and salivation.
+Researchers have removed the optic glad from female octopuses and found that they live significantly longer.

 What Octopus Species Lives the Longest?

 Giant Pacific octopuses have among the longest lifespans of any octopus species and live for 3 to 5 years.
 However, scientists recently discovered an octopus species with a remarkable trait that keeps them living longer than even giant Pacific octopuses!